 If there was a “supermodel” of the canine world, the Afghan would likely be a top pick!

-The Afghan hound can display single solid colored coats or bi-colored coats.
-Black, blue, cream, red, silver, and white are staple coat colors.
+This breed can display single solid colored coats or bi-colored coats.
+Black Afghan Hounds, blue, cream, red, silver, and white Afghan Hound coats are staple colors.

-According to the Afghan hound breed standard, popular standard color patterns include black and silver, black and tan, and blue and cream.
+According to the breed standard, popular standard color patterns include black and silver, black and tan, and blue and cream.